adanieljohnson/SWP_student_writing_guide/docs/510-Source-Formats.md

 ### Using and Citing Electronic Materials

 We see students make a LOT of mistakes when using electronic sources.
-That is why we do not let students in our program use them as their main sources of information.
+That is why we do not let our students use them as their main sources of information.
 If you plan to use electronic materials as part of your cited sources, you need to be very careful to cite them correctly.

 The most common mistake we see is students using a URL or web address for an article as a citation. __This is not acceptable in scientific writing.__ A valid citation for an electronic source still has the names of the authors, name of the resource, and when and where it was accessed.
 Never use just the URL from a Pubmed, Web of Science, or Google Scholar page, or a DOI link on its own to identify or cite a source.

 The other common mistake we see students make is using unreliable web sources.
 General access web pages are not acceptable sources because the content is not peer reviewed for accuracy by subject matter experts.
 Wikipedia should not be used as a sources for that reason.
 Electronic sources need to be peer reviewed, and preferably primary sources.

 In general, you can safely use electronic materials obtained from official publications of government agencies (site URLs usually end with “.gov”).
 Web sites of scholarly research projects associated with a research institution or university are acceptable sources, but should never be the sole source of information.